 Sharm has been a favourite amongst divers for decades, and as such, it boasts some of the country’s best options for resorts and dive centres.
 From Sharm El Sheikh, divers have access to sites including kaleidoscopic reefs, coral-encrusted walls, and even a few shipwrecks.
 Day boats head to Ras Mohammed National Park and the Straits of Tiran, famous for their impressive coral cover, swarming tropical reef fish, and chance encounters with larger marine wildlife.
 But, the "local sites" around Sharm, just a few minutes from the shore, often boast just as much life – minus the long boat ride.

 This area’s calm conditions make it a great place to learn, but there's plenty to see for students who stick around after their Open Water course, too.
-Some of Sharm's most famous sites include the coral encrusted walls of Tiran and satellite reefs of Ras Mohammed - known for crystal clear water and big fish like tuna buzzing past lucky dive groups.
-All-day adventures to the SS Thistlegorm wreck also depart from here, giving metalheads the chance to make three action-packed dives on this legendary and historic site.
+Some of Sharm's most famous sites include the coral encrusted walls of Tiran and satellite reefs of Ras Mohammed – known for crystal clear water and big fish like tuna buzzing past lucky dive groups.
+All-day adventures to the SS Thistlegorm wreck also depart from here, giving metalheads the chance to make two or three action-packed dives on this legendary and historic site.

 While Dahab is best-known for its challenging sites like the Blue Hole, it's actually one of the best places to learn to dive in Egypt.
 Many of the region's most stunning sites enjoy direct access from the shore, comfortable conditions, and plenty of areas shallow enough for mixed groups of divers and snorkelers.
 But, this area doesn't just cater to beginners.
 Dahab's plummeting walls, caverns and caves are favourites among experienced divers, tech enthusiasts, and underwater photographers.